daac-tools/vaporetto/vaporetto/README.md

 The following features are enabled by default:

-* `cache-type-score` - Enables caching type scores.
-If disabled, type scores are calculated each time.
+* `cache-type-score` - Enables caching type scores for faster processing.
+If disabled, type scores are calculated in a straightforward manner.
-* `fix-weight-length` - Uses arrays for storing scores for easy optimization.
-If disabled, it uses vectors.
+* `fix-weight-length` - Uses fixed-size arrays for storing scores to facilitate optimization.
+If disabled, vectors are used instead.
 * `tag-prediction` - Enables tag prediction.

 ## License